Azerbaijan–Netherlands relations: History

 The Kingdom of the Netherlands recognized the independence of the Republic of Azerbaijan on 31 December 1991.
 Since 1 April 1992, bilateral relations between two countries have been started.
 President of Azerbaijan Ilham Aliyev signed an order on opening an embassy of the Kingdom of Netherlands on 20 September 2005.

 On 24 April 2007, Ambassador Fuad Iskenderov presented his credentials to the Queen of the Kingdom of the Netherlands, Beatrix Wilhelmina Armgard.

 On 26 June 2009 the Government of Netherlands decided to open an embassy in Azerbaijan and in August of the same year ambassador of Netherlands to Czech Republic Lucas van Horn was appointed to the post.
 On 23 October 2009 Y.L.van Horn presented his credentials to the president of Azerbaijan and began its activity.

 On 16 August 2010 new ambassador of the Kingdom of Netherlands presented his credentials to the president of Azerbaijan.

 Presently Onno Kervers is the Ambassador of the Netherlands in Azerbaijan.

+On 8 August 2025, the Netherlands welcomed the peace agreement signed between Azerbaijan and Armenia and announced its full support for the normalization process of relations between Azerbaijan and Armenia.